shalommmitz/localstack_cdk_python__template/README.md

 In order to use localstack, we need an AWS profile configured.
 If you already have a profile defined, localhost will work fine with the existing definition.
-If you do not have a profile defined, you can create a new profile by running `aws configure` Please run the following commands:
+If you do not have a profile defined, the below commands will create a new profile:

 ```
 aws configure set aws_access_key_id dummyKey
 aws configure set aws_secret_access_key dummaySecret